michel1991/ocp-java-11/internationalization/README.md

 Option A is incorrect because the country code is lowercase.
 Options B and D are incorrect because the language code should not contain uppercase characters.
 Option C correctly defines a language code with no country, while option E defines both in the correct format.

+### Which of the following are common types to localize?
+(Choose all that apply.)
+* A. Dates
+* B. Lambda expressions
+* C. Class names
+* D. Currency
+* E. Numbers
+* F. Variable names

+Localization refers to user-facing elements.
+Dates, currency, and numbers are commonly used in different formats for different countries.
+Class and variable names, along with lambda expressions, are internal to the application, so there is no need to translate them for users.